 1. A royalty return shall include the following information for each royalty return period, in accordance with Standards and taking into account the Guidelines:

-(a) the quantity in wet metric tons and dry metric tons of Mineral-bearing ore recovered from each Mining Area;
+(a) the quantity in wet metric tons and dry metric tons of [Mineral-bearing] ore recovered from each Mining Area;

-(b) [the quantity by Mineral in wet metric tons and dry metric tons and value by Mineral in dry metric tons of the Mineral-bearing ore shipped from the Contract Area]; The value, [grades] and the basis of the valuation (by Mineral and Metal) of the Mineral-bearing ore sold or removed without sale from the [Contract Area], as verified by a Suitably Qualified Person and supported by a representative chemical analysis of the ore by a certified laboratory, with the cost of weighing and testing to be borne by the Contractor;
+[(b) the quantity by Mineral in wet metric tons and dry metric tons and value by Mineral in dry metric tons of the Mineral-bearing ore shipped from the Contract Area; The value, grades and the basis of the valuation (by Mineral and Metal) of the Mineral-bearing ore [shipped from] [sold or removed without sale from] the Contract Area, as verified by a Suitably Qualified Person and supported by a representative chemical analysis of the ore by a Certified Laboratory, with the cost of weighing and testing to be borne by the Contractor;]

+[(b) Alt.1 the quantity of Mineral-bearing ore shipped from the Contract Area disaggregated by Mineral and reported on dry metric tons and wet metric tons;

+(b) Alt. bis the value and, where applicable, the grade of Mineral-bearing ore [shipped from]/[removed from] the Contract Area disaggregated by Mineral and Metal and including the basis of the valuation;

+(b) Alt. ter evidence of data from subparagraphs (b)Alt and (b)Alt.
+Bis verified by a Suitably Qualified Person and supported by a representative chemical analysis of the ore by a Certified Laboratory, with the cost of weighing and testing to be borne by the Contractor.]

+(c) details of all [Exploitation] Contracts and amendments to Exploitation Contracts and sale or exchange agreements relating to the Mineral-bearing ore sold or removed without sale from the Contract Area[, including the identity of all entities to whom the Mineral-bearing ore was transferred, sold, or otherwise delivered];

-(c) details of all Exploitation Contracts [and amendments to Exploitation Contracts] and sale or exchange agreements relating to the [Mineral-bearing ore] sold or removed without sale from the Contract Area;
+[(c)Alt. details of all Exploitation Contracts [and amendments to Exploitation Contracts] and sale or exchange agreements relating to the [Mineral-bearing ore] sold or removed without sale from the Contract Area, including the identity of all entities to whom the Mineral-bearing ore was transferred, sold, or otherwise delivered];

-(d) a calculation of the royalty payable , including any adjustment made to the prior royalty return period and a declaration signed by a designated official of the Contractor that the royalty return is accurate and correct.
+(d) a calculation of the royalty payable , including any adjustment made to the prior royalty return period and a declaration signed by a designated official of the Contractor that the royalty return is accurate and correct; and